 Design

 Our R-package is a timeseries analysis tool that employs a wavelet transform convolutional neural network (wtCNN).
-Timeseries are analyze using wavelet transforms to produce images.
+Timeseries are analyzed using wavelet transforms to produce images.
 These images are then passed through a convolutional neural network for classification.
 This composite approach allows for the power of CNNs to be applied to timeseries by amplifying important characteristics with wavelet transforms.

 Core Functionality